kartheikiyer/dense_basis/docs/_build/html/_sources/usage/installation.rst

     cd dense_basis
     python setup.py install

-The code will defualt to looking for filter lists in a `filters/` directory, and will build and store atlases in a `pregrids/` directory within the current working directory.
+The code will default to looking for filter lists in a `filters/` directory, and will build and store atlases in a `pregrids/` directory within the current working directory.
 If you would like to supply your own paths, please provide either the relative or absolute paths as inputs to the relevant functions using the `filt_dir` or `path` arguments.